ydrive/EasySynth/README.md

 EasySynth seamlessly supports rendering using rigs that contain multiple cameras.
 To create a rig, add an empty actor to the level, and then add any number of individual camera components to the actor, position them as desired relative to the actor position.
 Then, add the actor to the level sequence and assign it to the camera cut track.
 When you start rendering, outputs from all of the rig cameras will be created in succession.

-Camera rig information can be imported and exported using OpenCV YAML files with a specific structure.
-Clicking on the button `Import camera rig YAML file` and choosing a valid file will create an actor that represents the described rig inside the level.
-The camera rig YAML file is also exported during rendering to the selected output directory.
-The YAML file structure will be described below.
+Camera rig information can be imported and exported using ROS format JSON files with a specific structure.
+Clicking on the button `Import camera rig ROS JSON file` and choosing a valid file will create an actor that represents the described rig inside the level.
+The camera rig file is also exported during rendering to the selected output directory.
+Its structure will be described below.

 ### Workflow tips